pathtrk/go-playground/README.md

 # Go Playground
-Playground for Go language programming
+Playground for programming in Go language